 So, where is hydroponics economically attractive and viable?
 Let’s look deeper at electricity and maintenance costs:

 Hydroponic gardening can firstly save you money via space-saving.
 It makes use of vertical space, allowing you to grow more in far smaller areas.

 This can save a lot of money when compared with traditional farming, which needs vast areas of land in order to successfully grow crops.

-Did you know: Plants grown in soil need more space, as they need to spread their roots through the soil to find nutrients.
-With hydroponics, the nutrients are given directly to the roots and thus a small root network is all a plant needs.
+Did you know: Plants grown in soil need more space than hydroponic gardens, as they need to spread their roots through the soil to find nutrients.
+With hydroponics, the nutrients are given directly to the plant roots and thus a small root network is all a plant needs.